 About Ifosfamide (Ifex®)

 Ifosfamide exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing and causes them to die.
 Since cancer cells, in general, divide faster and with less error correcting than healthy cells, cancer cells are more sensitive to this damage.

 Ifosfamide is given by intravenous (into a vein) infusion.
 The dosage and schedule is determined by the person's size and type of cancer.
 It can be given alone or with other drugs.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and fluconazole.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Ifosfamide

-There are a number of things you can do to manage the side effects of Ifosfamide.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of ifosfamide.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)